 The Federal Reserve has detailed guidelines for depository institutions on how to handle and package contaminated currency.

 What happens to contaminated currency?

 Due to potential health / safety risks, contaminated currency is not recycled.
-Our currency representative assures us it is disposed of safely.
+Our currency representative assures us that it is disposed of safely.